-Contact Hours Indicative delivery modes: Lectures, guided I Self directed study etc 66 6 Independent learn 228 T TOTAL 20 b - 2 - 2 - 2 - 4 300 all and de del Teaching and Learning Methods Module delivery will be via interactive lead lectures and group work.
+Contact Hours Indicative delivery modes: Lectures, guided I Self directed study Independent learn TOTAL 1 ; 66 6 228 300 Teaching and Learning Methods Module delivery will be via interactive lead lectures and group work.
 Further tutorial interviews and tasks will prepare students for working within the community.
 Students will engage with the module leader to establish clear aims and objectives for this module which will be programme relevant.
 Participants will be allocated a tutor to guide and support them in their independent learning.
-Given the varied and eclectic nature of the module the learning approaches will be negotiated between the student and the supporting tutor.
-Contact time will be divided through a combination of lectures, practical sessions and placement support.
-Approval must have been granted by the college prior to work-based learning, with all attendant paperwork completed and signed off by both the provider and the module's placement tutor.
-Scheduled Learning May include lectures, seminars, tutorials, project supervision, practical classes and workshops; fieldwork; work based learning.
-Independent Learning May include hours engaged with essential reading, assignment preparation and completion.
-These sessions constitute an average time per level as indicated in the table below.
-Scheduled sessions may vary slightly depending on the module choices you make.
-Virtual Learning Environment (VLE) This specification is supported by a VLE where students will be able to find all necessary module information.
-Direct links to information sources will also be provided from within VLE.
-Key Information Sets Information Key Information Sets (KIS) are produced at programme level for all programmes that this module contributes to, which is a requirement set by HESA/HEFCE.
+Given the varied and eclectic nature of the module the learning approaches will be negotiated between the student the supporting tutor.
+Contact time will be divided through a combination of lectures, practical sessions and placement support. cated a tutor to I and eclectic en the student and Approval must have been granted by the college prior to work-based learning, with all attendant paperwork completed and signed off by both the provider and the module's placement tutor.
+Scheduled Learning May include lectures, seminars, tutorials, project supervision, practical classe workshops; fieldwork; work based learning.
+Independent Learning May include hours engaged with essential reading, assignment preparation ar completion.
+These sessions constitute an average time per level as indicated below.
+Scheduled sessions may vary slightly depending on the module choice make. dicated in the table Virtual Learning This specification module informatio VLE. is supported by a VLE where studer Key Information Sets Information Key Information Sets (KIS) are produced at programme level for all programmes that this module contributes to, which is a requirement set by HESA/HEFCE.
 KIS are comparable sets of standardised information about undergraduate courses allowing prospective students to compare and contrast between programmes they are interested in applying for.
-Key Information Set - Module Data Number of credits for this module 30 Hours to be allocated Scheduled learning and teaching study hours Independent study hours Placement study hours Allocated Hours 300 72 228 0 300 The table below in constitutes a: ssessment of the module which Written Exam: Unseen written exam, open book written exam, in-class test.
-Coursework: Written assignment or essay, report, dissertation, portfolio, projet Practical Exam: Oral Assessment and/or presentation, practical skills assessment, practical exam.
+S are comparable prospective Key Information Set - Module Dat a Number of credits for this module 30 Hours to be allocated Scheduled learning and teaching study hours Independent study hours Placement study hours Allocated Hours 300 72 228 0 300 The table below indicates as a percentage the total constitutes a: ssessment of the I module which Written Exam: Unseen written exam, open book written exam, in-clas Coursework: Written assignment or essay, report, dissertation, portfol Practical Exam: Oral Assessment and/or presentation, practical skills assessment, practical exam. portfolio, project.